-Air fryer quiche is one of my favorite things to make for breakfast, brunch, or lunch.
+Air fryer quiche is one of my favorite things to make for brunch or lunch.
 One of the best things about this quiche is how quickly you can cook it in an air fryer.
 It is also healthy and delicious, full of protein and vegetables (and cheese, shh).

 How to make quiche in an air fryer